aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 **\*** TypeORM does not allow complex syntax on indices, so we edited the generated migration (`1622124846208-RefactorTimeSeries.ts`) to include the descending order on timestamps.

 ### Jest

 In order to test our application we have created both `functional` and `e2e` tests.
 After all tests have run we also calculate our coverage.
 We aim for green coverage on all api endpoints and and all util functions that are tested.
 There is no need to try and fully cover all functions in the codebase as many of those rely on third party libraries, which makes it complicated and unnecessary to test.

 #### Functional

 Functional tests have suffix `.test.ts` and are used to test the util functions, such as `getMMM` or `calculateDegreeHeatingDays`.

 #### E2E tests

 E2E tests have suffix `.spec.ts` and are used to test the entirety of the api endpoints making sure that all cases are covered.

 ##### Requirements

-- A new database (recommended name `testing`).
+- A new database (recommended name `test_aqualink`).
 No need to run any migrations, the initialization procedure on the test script will cover that for you.
 - Make sure that either the `TEST_POSTGRES_DATABASE` or the `TEST_DATABASE_URL` variable is set (no need to set both).

 ##### Developing

 The `test` folder contains the main components of the e2e tests:

 - **app.spec.ts**: It is the starting point of all e2e tests.\
   If a new test is needed add it to the respected `spec.ts` file.\
   If no matching `spec.ts` exists (for example create tests for a new controller), you need to create a new **test suite** following the steps below: